 Soledad Christie, Llamitas Siluetas – group of 6, 2020.
 Courtesy of Cavaliero Finn

-Outside In has responded to the theme of ‘folk art’ by showcasing works by three artists Horace Lindezey, Joanna Simpson and James Alison who express identity, heritage and community though their artwork.
+Outside In responded to the theme of ‘folk art’ by showcasing works by three artists; Horace Lindezey, Joanna Simpson and James Alison.
+All the artists express identity, heritage and community though their artwork.

 Horace Lindezy, Princess Diana’s Dress, 2018.
 Courtesy of Outside In